Islamic fundamentalism: Islamic fundamentalist states

 The 1979 Islamic Revolution in Iran is seen as a success of Islamic fundamentalism.
 Saudi Arabia is also largely governed by fundamentalist principles (see Wahhabi movement) but Johannes J.G.
-Jansen disagrees, arguing that it is more akin to a traditional Muslim state, where a power separation exists between "princes" (umarā) and "scholars" (ulama).
+Jansen disagrees, arguing that it is more akin to a neo-traditional Muslim state, where a power separation exists between magistrates (umarā) and clergy (ulama).
 In contrast, Jansen argues that Khomeini came to power by advocating the formation of a system of Islamic government where the highest level of authority is in the hands of the ulamā (see Wilayat al Faqih).
+A similar form of governance to Iran is Afghanistan, where power is currently vested in the clergy.

+While Saudi Arabian governance is similar to neo-traditional currents in Islamic history, Iran and Afghanistan share a form of governance resembling the traditional Rashidun Caliphate where the people of religious knowledge ruled the state.